Seven Essential Tools Every Director Should Have

 This is that funky-looking lens contraption you see all the big-shot directors squinting through like pirates looking for ships to plunder.

-A director’s viewfinder like the Cavision VFTW-11X pictured above lets you frame a shot with different focal lengths and aspect ratios.
-This is very useful for framing a shot without having to shift the entire camera setup just to see how the shot would look.
+A director’s viewfinder, like the Cavision VFTW-11X, lets you frame a shot with different focal lengths and aspect ratios.
+This is very useful for framing a shot without shifting the entire camera setup just to see how the shot would look.

-Here’s the rub.
-Viewfinders can be quite pricey.
-Luckily, there is one that requires no money down from you.
+Here’s the rub: Viewfinders can be quite pricey.
+Luckily, there is one that requires no down payment.

 Magic Viewfinder is an app available for free on both iOS and Android devices.
 The app uses your smartphone camera and lets you make focal length and aspect ratio adjustments as needed.